How to add Google Analytics to your WordPress website

 The only precaution you need to take here is to ensure the use of a child theme before attempting any header updates.
 That way, you don’t risk losing any modifications when you update your central WP theme.
 Once you manage to create your child theme, just copy your main theme header.php and start toying around with it.

 - Copy and paste the Google Analytics tracking code into it and then close the </head> bracket in the code.

 - Important tip: don’t forget to wrap the code in <script> brackets.
 If you fail to do so, browsers won’t be able to recognize it.

 - Save and upload the file back to your server.

 Option B: Add Google Analytics to your WordPress site via functions.php

 Using the functions file is another way to manage to install Google Analytics to your WP site.
 It works the same as described in option A. Rather than utilizing a header.php, you can simply edit your child theme’s functions.php file.
 Save, upload, and from that moment, Google Analytics should start working.

 Option C: Use a Custom Plugin

 The third option to add Google Analytics to your WordPress site is to create your plugin.
-That way, you will be able to switch tracking on and off from WP back end.
+That way, you will be able to switch the tracking option on and off from the WP backend.
 Additionally, this enables you to keep the tracking code even if you decide to change your WP themes.